Your liability to the wealth tax will depend on a range of factors.

 There is an exemption from the tax for five years on foreign assets for those who become resident in France.
-The concession applies irrespective of nationality.
+This concession applies irrespective of nationality.

-Thus, for the first five years of you becoming resident in France (to 31st Dec of 5th year), you will only be liable for the wealth tax on those real estate assets located within France.
+Thus, for the first five years of you becoming resident in France (to 31st December of the fifth year), you will only be liable for the wealth tax on those real estate assets located within France.

-The assets of the whole household living together will be taken into consideration, including spouse, children (minors), and partner.
+The assets of the whole household living together will be taken into consideration, including spouse/partner, and children (minors).
 Similarly, if you live together as a couple in free union the wealth of both will be assessed.

 Children of adult age, even though they may part of your household for income tax purposes, are separately liable on the value of their own assets, if greater than €1.3m.